-CDT studentships fund four years of study, covering the annual university fees, and providing a highly competitive (enhanced) stipend.
-To be considered for one of the studentships, candidates will need to satisfy the EPSRC funding eligibility criteria.
+To be considered for a studentships, candidates must satisfy the EPSRC funding eligibility criteria.
 In particular, to be eligible for a full award (stipend and fees), a student must have (and be able to evidence):

 - settled status in the UK, meaning they have no restrictions on how long they can stay; and

 - been ‘ordinarily resident’ in the UK for three years prior to the start of the studentship.
 This means they must have been normally residing in the UK (apart from temporary or occasional absences); and,

 - not been residing in the UK wholly or mainly for the purpose of full-time education (this does not apply to UK or EU nationals).